emcon33/inference-rosa-frontend/README.md

 6. On ROSA build the front end project from your github repo.

-8. Click on the web page open and upload your images.
+7. Click on the web page open and upload your images.
 You can create multiple front ends to the same backend via manual git import builds, you can set a pipeline with webhooks, or you can configure ArgoCD to trigger updates etc.

-2 Tier App Architecture:
+2 Tier Web App
 <p align="left">
   <a href="#"><img src="./architecture.jpg" width="600"></a> <br />
   <em>